Advanced Practice Physiotherapist (APP)

-What is the APP Scope of Practise?
+What is the APP Scope of Practice?

 Developed by the Board to recognise physiotherapists who are practising at an advanced level, the purpose of the APP scope is to aid both the public and referrers to identify those physiotherapists who have demonstrated advanced skills and competencies in a chosen area which may be more suitable for their complex needs.